 Students who believe they have been unfairly graded have access to a formal review process.
-However, it is understood that faculty members have the right to determine grading policies for their classes and the expertise to evaluate student work unless substantive and objective evidence to the contrary is presented.
+Grade appeals are granted in cases of error, not in cases of disagreement about the quality of work.
+It is understood that faculty members have the right to determine grading policies for their classes and have the expertise to evaluate student work unless substantive and objective evidence to the contrary is presented.
+Students requesting a grade appeal must include rationale with supporting evidence.
 Please also take into account the mandatory grading curve policy, which means your final grade reflects how well you performed in relation to your peers.

 In order to appeal a grade, the student must initiate the following within six weeks (30 business days) of receiving notice of the grade in SSOL.
 Appeals not initiated within that timeline will not be considered, by faculty or administration.